Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Bifurcation structures and antimonotonicity

 \section{Bifurcation structures and antimonotonicity}

-In this section, we present a bifurcation analysis of the map \eqref{eq:ChialvoMag} with respect to electromagnetic flux parameter.
+In this section, we present a bifurcation analysis of the map \eqref{eq:ChialvoMag} with respect to electromagnetic flux parameter $k$.
 In Fig. \ref{fig:bifLyapK} (a), a one-parameter $x-k$ bifurcation diagram is constructed via both forward and backward continuation.
-In order to simulate the bifurcation diagram, for each value of $k$, $100$ final iterates of the state variable $x$ is considered and plotted.
-A fine range of $k$ values were taken in the interval of $k \in [-8,2]$.
+In order to simulate the bifurcation diagram, for each value of $k$, some number of final iterates (here last $100$ points were taken) of the state variable $x$ are considered and plotted.
+A fine range of $k$ values \blu{was} taken in the interval of $k \in [-8,2]$.
 The forward continuation (marked in blue) is considered by increasing the value of $k$ from $-8$ to $2$ and the backward continuation (marked in red) is carried by decreasing the value of $k$ from $2$ to $-8$.
 Both the forward and backward continuation points were plotted in the same figure.
-This method provides with a benefit to detect multistability.
+This method provides with a benefit \blu{detecting} multistability.
 If both the forward and backward continuation points do not overlap completely, it suggests multistability in the system.
-Continuing in different directions of parameter space reveals different long term behaviors or multistability.
+Continuating in different directions of parameter space reveals different \blu{long-term} behaviors or multistability.

-To explore the chaotic, periodic regions we compute the Lyapunov exponents via $QR$-factorisation method \cite{GoFePa01, Muni22a}.
+To explore the chaotic, periodic regions, we compute the Lyapunov exponents via $QR$-factorisation method \cite{GoFePa01, Muni22a}.
 In Fig. \ref{fig:bifLyapK}, we present the maximal Lyapunov exponent with respect to parameter $k$ for both the forward and backward continuation together.

 In the region of $-5<k<-3$, we observe period-doubling and inverse period-doubling scenario.
-Through this bifurcation diagram we can confirm the presence of periodic orbits of large period.
+Through this bifurcation diagram, we can confirm the presence of periodic orbits of large periods.
 The period increases as $k$ increases.
-The bifurcation diagram in panel (a) is in correspondence with the Lyapunov spectrum diagram in panel (b).
+The bifurcation diagram in panel Fig. \ref{fig:bifLyapK}(a) is in correspondence with the Lyapunov spectrum diagram in panel Fig. \ref{fig:bifLyapK}(b).